ReDI-School/js-berlin-2019-fall/slides/lesson6.md

 // we can access the value of a property using the . operator let someonesName = person.name;

+// we can also change the value person.age = 10;

+// we can even get and set the value of an object's property by using person.age = person.age + 30;

 // we have used 'console.log' for a while now,
 // 'console' is an object that the browser creates for us
-// and 'log' is a function defined on that object console.log(someonesName); //John!
+// and 'log' is a function defined on that object console.log(someonesName);

-// we can use stuff in our object as if
-// they were out of the object let number = mathStuff.square(person.age);

-// we can also change the value person.age = (person.age + 30) / 2;

 ```
 <!-- .slide: style="font-size:95%;" -->